The Global Core

 INTS majors are required to complete at least one semester (or summer) of college-level study outside of the United States, typically by completion of an accredited Study Away Program selected with the aid of INTS faculty and the Office of International Programs staff.
 In certain cases, students may fulfill this requirement by completing an approved course with a community learning component or a globally inflected internship within the U.S.

-Although we do not compel you to study outside the U. S, it is one of the customary requirements of the major.
-There are many questions that you will have about going outside the U.S. for a semester or a year.
-You should get a handle on the role of “study abroad” in this era of globalization.
+Students often have many questions about going outside the U.S. for a semester or a year, especially in this era of globalization.
 One good introduction with essays on study abroad in most of the world is Richard Falk and Nancy Kananch, “Globalization and Study Abroad: An Illusion of Paradox,” Frontiers: The Interdisciplinary Journal of Study Abroad, vol. VI, Winter 2000 (http://www.frontiersjournal.com/issues/vol6/vol6-10_FalkandKanach.htm).
-For more on Study Abroad, please visit the Office of International Programs.